nathansamuell/FlightControl/docs/user-guide/env.md

 * [ ] Developer
 * [x] Set By Default

 This variable holds the filepath of the serial port that FlightControl expects to read rocket data from.
-It is not techically required in a testing setting (see [MOCK_SPORT_GS](#env-variable-mock_sport_gs)), but it is configured by default because it **IS** needed to run on a target machine during launch.
+It is not techically required in a testing setting (see [MOCK_SPORT_GS](#env-variable-mock_sport_gs)), but it is configured by default because the target machine **NEEDS** it during launch.

 Sample Setting:
 ```json